 Georgia-Pacific owns approximately 85% of the TMRW which is comprised of second and third growth forests under timber management.
-The average rotation age within the TMRW is approximately 60 years.
-Various silviculture prescriptions were applied within the watershed since the first harvest began over 100 years ago.
+The rotation age within the TMRW is approximately 60 years.
+Various silviculture prescriptions were and are applied within the watershed since the first harvest began over 100 years ago.
 Current timber harvest techniques are radically different from those of the past where sluice dams, steam yarders, bull teams, railroads, road building and heavy equipment were used adjacent to and sometimes within streams.
-Sluice dams are not known to have been used within the TMRW, rather it was primarily railroad logged until the 1930's.
+Sluice dams are not known to have been used within the TMRW, rather it was primarily railroad logged until the late 1930's.
 Tractor logging replaced railroad logging and resulted in what is thought to be the greatest instream impacts.
-It is generally agreed that most in-stream impacts occurred between the 1940's and 1960's, before the passage of the Z-berg-Nejedly Forest Practice Act of 1973.
+It is generally agreed that the most serious in-stream impacts occurred between the 1940's and late 1960's.